menu

 Demographics

-The citizens of Great Bend are slightly better educated than the national average of 21.84% for all cities and towns, with 23.20% of adults in Great Bend having a bachelor's degree or advanced degree.
+In terms of college education, Great Bend is nearly on par with the US average for all cities of 21.84%: 17.31% of adults 25 and older in Great Bend have a bachelor's degree or advanced degree.

-The per capita income in Great Bend in 2022 was $23,670, which is low income relative to New York and the nation.
-This equates to an annual income of $94,680 for a family of four.
+The per capita income in Great Bend in 2022 was $28,538, which is low income relative to New York, and lower middle income relative to the rest of the US.
+This equates to an annual income of $114,152 for a family of four.
 However, Great Bend contains both very wealthy and poor people as well.
-Great Bend also has one of the higher rates of people living in poverty in the nation, with 31.85% of its population below the federal poverty line.
+Great Bend also has one of the higher rates of people living in poverty in the nation, with 31.34% of its population below the federal poverty line.

+Great Bend is a somewhat ethnically-diverse town.
 The people who call Great Bend home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Great Bend residents report their race to be White.
-Important ancestries of people in Great Bend include English, Irish, German, Italian, and Norwegian.
+The greatest number of Great Bend residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Great Bend include English, Irish, German, Norwegian, and European.

 The most common language spoken in Great Bend is English.
 Other important languages spoken here include Italian and Spanish.